Don't just take our word on it. Ask what our competitor Microfocus themselves recommends, when it comes to evaluating terminal emulation solutions.

 Note: Attachmate,® Microfocus,® Reflections,® Rumba® and Extra!® are trademarks of MicroFocus Inc.

 Over the years, ZOC has undergone many transitions.
-Offering a Windows implementation in 1999 was a step towards more propularity, when the first cracks (crashes) began to show in Attachmate, for example when trying to run it under Windows 2000.
+Offering a Windows implementation in 1999 was a step towards more propularity, when the first cracks (crashes) began to show in Attachmate, for example when trying to run it under (then) newer operating systems like Windows 2000.
 Then offering a macOS version of ZOC in 2010 was another major step for ZOC.

-Unlike Attachmate's neglect after being taken over by MicroFocus and living a live on the back burner of a large software company, ZOC Terminal has been and is under continued development over the last 20 years, still being in the hands of its original developers and known if its competitive bulk pricing.
+Unlike Attachmate's neglect after being taken over by MicroFocus and living a live on the back burner of a large software company, ZOC Terminal has been and is under continued development over the last 25 years, still being in the hands of its original developers and known if its professional features, as well as competitive and attractive bulk pricing.

 ZOC shares many features with Attachmate, e.g. superb TN3270, VT220, and Wy-50 emulations, as well as an extensive scripting language, modem and telnet access to hosts.
-But ZOC also offers modern features like tabbed sessions, a refined graphical user interface, secure shell connectivity and full support for modern operating systems like Windows 10 and macOS High Sierra.
+But ZOC also offers modern features like tabbed sessions, a refined graphical user interface, secure shell connectivity and full support for modern operating systems like Windows 10/11 and macOS Solanana.

-In other words, if you are feeling the pain of continuously paying for an Attachmate based solution today, ZOC Terminal will offer an excellent alternative.
+In other words, if you are feeling the pain of continuously paying for an Attachmate-based solution today, ZOC Terminal will offer an excellent and less expensive alternative.